OCA/connector-telephony/sms_no_automatic_delete/README.rst

 Usage
 =====

-To delete sent sms, the cron "SMS: SMS Purge" is used in order to choice the maximum days a sms will be saved (by default : days = 90).
+To delete sent SMS, the autovacuum \_gc_device process is used to remove records that exceed the maximum retention period (default: 90 days) daily.

+To update the SMS Purge Days setting, follow these steps:

+1. Go to *Settings > General Settings > Contacts > SMS Purge Days*.
+2. You update the maximum number of days an SMS will be retained.

 Bug Tracker
 ===========